Michael Guider: Early life

-Michael Guider was born in Melbourne, Victoria, Australia.
-He and his mother moved to Sydney in 1952.
-His mother had an unstable relationship with an army cook who was an alcoholic.
-A younger brother, Tim, was born in 1953.
-The two boys spent time at Melrose Boys Home because their mother was unstable and unable to look after them.
-Guider later told prison psychologists that he was sexually abused by his mother, and later at the boys' home.
+Michael Guider was born in Melbourne in 1950.
+He moved with his mother to Sydney in 1952, and a younger brother, Tim, was born the following year.
+The boys spent periods in institutional care at Melrose Boys Home due to their mother’s instability.
+Guider later told prison psychologists that he had been sexually abused by his mother and at the boys’ home.

-In the 1970s, Guider was charged with various offences after setting fire to a shop owned by a woman he had had a relationship with.
-Guider had worked as a gardener at the Royal North Shore Hospital, and over the years had developed a keen interest in Aboriginal culture and sites around Sydney.
-Guider considered himself an amateur archaeologist and surveyed some Aboriginal sites around Sydney.
+In the 1970s he was charged with several offences after setting fire to a shop owned by a former partner.
+He worked as a gardener at the Royal North Shore Hospital and developed an interest in Aboriginal history, surveying Indigenous sites around Sydney and later producing self‑published booklets on the subject.